Android Application Sales

 The free version of my game (which is limited to Addition facts) was released on Google Play on November 27th, 2011 and on the Amazon Appstore on January 8th.
 The Amazon downloads really started to pick up after it got approved for the Kindle Fire.
 Since this is a free, no-ad version I make no money off this version.

-Another drop in downloads for the free version, but since I don't make any money of this version it doesn't affect me much..
+Another mediocre quarter for the free version, but since I don't make any money of this version it doesn't affect me much..
 I don't seem to have any problem moving the free version, it is getting actual sales that is the problem....sometimes.

 Math Defense - Full Version

 The full version of Math Defense was released on Google Play on November 12th, 2011 and on the Amazon Appstore on December 22, 2011.
 Sales were very erratic on Google Play (until recently) and were almost non-existant on the Amazon Appstore until the app was approved for the Kindle Fire in March.
-The full version was released on the Fuhu store in June and sales have been quite poor, but spiked one month for reasons unknown.
+The full version was released on the Fuhu store in June and sales have been quite poor overall.
 I was hoping that the release of the new NABI 2 tablet would have improved things, but I guess that was wishful thinking.
-Math Defense was released on the NOOK store on June 18th and sales have been mostly great.
+Math Defense was released on the NOOK store on June 18th and sales were great for awhile and now are mostly non-existant.

 I have been able to take part in free app marketing in July and December on the NOOK store and in October and November on Amazon.
 I really wish I could get some Google Play marketing.
-Even though they have been very consistant with sales lately their numbers look bad in comparison with the promotional months from Amazon and NOOK.
+Their sales were very consistant (until the last quarter), but their numbers look bad in comparison with the quarters with promotional months from Amazon and NOOK.
 Amazon is consistantly where I get the most sales.
-I've had better months all around though.
+I've had better quarters all around though.

 - November 2011 - Math Defense released on Google Play and the Amazon Appstore